 I have been struggling to write lately, and I don’t believe in forcing it.
 If I don’t feel it, then I can’t write it.
 So I took an unexpected break but I’m back now.
 Let’s talk about where I have been and what has been going on, and not going on with me.

 I took an unplanned two-week break from life honestly, but definitely from my virtual home.
 My sanity depended on it, and I’m so thankful I was obedient to my feelings and I trusted the process.
 The words just did not come to me, and I barely posted to social media.
 Because how do you deal with grief?

 Back in November, I shared my cousin Thais’ story about having Stevens-Johnson Syndrome and battling stage 4 pancreatic cancer.
-Well, with a heavy heart, a touch of peace and eyes filled with tears I have to tell you that Thais departed this earthly life on the evening of Saturday, August 18th.
+Well, with a heavy heart, a touch of peace, and eyes filled with tears I have to tell you that Thais departed this earthly life on the evening of Saturday, August 18th.
 She had been fighting for her life for 33 of her 40 years.
 She had a strength beyond any superhero that exists in a movie.
 Doctors had counted her out at age seven and she proved them wrong every time.
 When they told her she could not, she would simply show them otherwise.
 Even down to the last minute, on August 8th we were told she only had a week left.
-In true Thais fashion, she held on a week and three days.
+In true Thais fashion, she held on for a week and three days.

 Although Thais was my cousin, we were raised as sisters.
 I would call her every week and we would spend 5 minutes on the medical stuff and the other 55 minutes talking about everything else.
 I would send her my video clips when I did interviews or was on TV.
 Although she could not see them, she enjoyed listening to them.
 That was my way of bringing the outside world to her.
 I would also share the family business that belonged to me and others.

 On July 7th Thais turned 40, she was looking forward to it and enjoyed her birthday celebration.
 Although I could not be there in person (she lived 8 hours away) we made a video and sent it to her.
 There was no way she was going to turn 40 and I not celebrate it with her in some capacity.
 During our last phone call, she told me all about her birthday celebration.
-I had also helped our cousin James plan a surprise visit to see her.
+I also helped our cousin James plan a surprise visit to see her.
 She was so excited she cried, he had been living in Japan and was worried he would not get to see her.
 We laughed at how good of a surprise that was and how much she enjoyed seeing him and that side of the family.
 I will forever hold that conversation near and dear to my heart.

 That Monday my Aunt and Thais’ mom called me and asked if I would speak at her funeral on behalf of the cousins.
 I instantly said yes, but had no idea how I was going to pull that off.
 It had been a few days since I got the news and I still had not cried.
 I was so worried that I could get to the podium and completely come undone.
 I am proud to say I did not, Babe came to the podium with me for support and I spoke from my heart.